OUR TEAM

-Dr. Nicole Brisson, Ph.D., LCMHC, FAAIDD
+Ph.D., LCMHC, FAAIDD

 Licensed Clinical Mental Health Counselor

-Owner & Director
+Founder & Director

 Dr. Nicole Brisson is a Licensed Clinical Mental Health Counselor and has worked in the field of intellectual and developmental disabilities since 1992.
 She received her Doctorate of Philosophy degree in Interdisciplinary Studies with a concentration in Psychology and a specialization in Intellectual and Developmental Disabilities from Union Institute and University in 2009.
 She holds a master's degree in Community Mental Health with a specialization in Clinical Services to Children with Severe Emotional Disturbances and their Families.
 Her bachelor's degree is in Human Development and Family Studies.

-Dr. Brisson was awarded the Carrie Ann Lucas Disability Rights Legal Advocate Award for her vision, dedication, advocacy, and leadership work in systems change and advancement of best practices in the legal system for parents with disabilities.
-She is a Fellow of the American Association on Intellectual and Developmental Disabilities and the Vice President of The Association for Successful Parenting (TASP), an international organization committed to enhancing the lives of families when parents have learning difficulties.
+Dr. Brisson was awarded the Carrie Ann Lucas Disability Rights Legal Advocate Award for her vision, dedication, advocacy, and leadership work in systems change and the advancement of best practices in the legal system for parents with disabilities.
+She is a Fellow of the American Association on Intellectual and Developmental Disabilities and former Vice President of The Association for Successful Parenting (TASP), an international organization committed to enhancing the lives of families when parents have learning difficulties.

-Dr. Susan Yuan, Ph.D., FAAIDD
+Ph.D., FAAIDD

 Doctor of Psychology